Defines the default languages and some other locale settings for documents.

 A change in Default currency field will be transmitted to all open documents and will lead to corresponding changes in the dialogs and icons that control the currency format in these documents.

 Specifies the date acceptance patterns for the current locale.
 Calc spreadsheet and Writer table cell input needs to match locale dependent date acceptance patterns before it is recognized as a valid date.
-Default locale dependent date acceptance patterns are generated during build time, but it is possible to add more or modify them in this edit box.

 Specifies the languages for spelling, thesaurus and hyphenation.